Wall Street Pummels Energous Corporation (WATT) After Recent Earnings Report

-Energous Corporation (NASDAQ:WATT) went down by -7.09% from its latest closing price compared to the recent 1-year high of $7.69.
-The company’s stock price has collected -14.60% of loss in the last five trading sessions.
-Press Release reported on 04/29/21 that Energous Corporation Announces Conference Call for First Quarter 2021 Financial Results
+Energous Corporation (NASDAQ:WATT) went up by 5.20% from its latest closing price compared to the recent 1-year high of $7.69.
+The company’s stock price has collected -11.15% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that Thinking about buying stock in Intec Pharma, Energous Corp, International Game Technology, 3D Systems, or Precipio?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.